Glutes

 Barbell & Rack

-Lunges with a barbell - the correct execution
+Lunges - the correct execution

 • Choose a grip width that is comfortable for you, at least shoulder width.